 There is a wide choice of budget accommodation in the town; you can choose from modern motels and family-friendly hotels that have all the amenities you will need.
 To get into the park, simply hop on the free shuttle bus that ferries visitors around.

-Where to Stay in Tusayan
+Best Places to Stay in Tusayan

 The Grand Hotel at the Grand Canyon – Set in a great location just outside of the Grand Canyon National Park, this is a nice hotel for you to stay at if you’re interested in taking a break in luxurious surroundings.
 It’s got plush furnishings, top-notch facilities – an indoor pool and a fitness center – and it’s just three kilometers from the airport, meaning it’s very convenient to arrive or depart.
 Balconies boast dramatic views of the surrounding landscape.
 Live music provides atmosphere in the evenings.